keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/task.md

 # KeptnTask

-Keptn uses KeptnTask resources internally to manage tasks (and their underlying Kubernetes Job resources) that are run before and after deployment of your workloads
+Keptn uses `KeptnTask` resources internally to manage tasks (and their underlying Kubernetes Job resources) that are run before and after deployment of your workloads
 (pre- and post-deployment tasks).
-You do not need to create this resource yourself except in special situations, like using Keptn to manage workloads that are outside of the k8s cluster.
+You do not need to create this resource yourself except in special situations, like using Keptn to manage workloads that are outside the k8s cluster.
+See the [use case page](../../use-cases/non-k8s.md) for more details about this.

 ## Synopsis